 - Preparing for teacher fairs & professional conferences

 This blog is brought to you by your College of Education Career Consultant:

 Pepa Casselman, M.A.

 Pepa works for MSU Career Services Network and is the Career Consultant designated to the College of Education.
 Her office is in the Student Advising Office (134 Erickson Hall – same location as the College of Ed academic advisors).
-In this role she supports all students in the college (including KIN & AT majors) and helps with career exploration, professional planning, and finding the right career after graduation.
-Pepa also has one to two career peers who work with her.
+In this role she supports all students in the college and helps with career exploration, professional planning, and finding the right career after graduation.
+Pepa also has career peers who work with her.
 You are welcome to work with them for quick resume and cover letter critiques by sending your documents to COECareers@msu.edu.

 This blog would not be possible without the help of Sarah (Anthony) Piggott – 2014-15 secondary social studies intern.
 She put in many hours to make sure the information is accurate and appropriate for teaching interns.
 Thank you Sarah!

 Learn more about Sarah’s professional journey: https://www.linkedin.com/pub/sarah-anthony/50/467/691

 Interested in a particular career-related topic not covered on this site?
 Did you find outdated information or broken links?
 Email us at COECareers@msu.edu.